franco-ruggeri/SoftEng/README.md

-# README
+# Software Engineering

-## Introduction
+Exercises for the course Software Engineering at PoliTO.

-This is a private repository used to experiment things on git.
+This repository was also used to experiment with Git, one of the tools used during the course.

-## Current usage
-Currently, I am using this repository to work on the Software Engineering course.